Convolutional Deep Kernel Machines: Background

 \textbf{Sparse DKMs.} As with all naive kernel methods, directly computing the DKM objective for all data is $\mathcal{O}(P_\text{t}^3)$, where $P_\text{t}$ is the number of datapoints, which is typically infeasible.
 As a DKM is ultimately an infinite-width DGP parameterised by Gram matrices rather than features, \citet{dkm} developed an inducing point scheme inspired by the DGP literature.

 In the GP context, inducing point schemes reduce computational complexity by using variational inference with an approximate posterior that replaces the training set (of size $P_\text{t}$) with a set of $P_\text{i}$ pseudo-inputs, called inducing points, where $P_\text{i}$ is usually much smaller than $P_\text{t}$.
-The inducing points can be treated as parameters of the variational approximate posterior and learned.
+The inducing points can be learned as variational parameters.
 In DGPs, each layer is a GP, so we learn one set of inducing points for each layer.
 When using inducing points, the features at each layer are partitioned into inducing points $\F_\text{i}^\ell$ and training points $\F_\text{t}^\ell$.
 Likewise, the kernel matrix is partitioned into blocks corresponding to inducing and training points.
 In a DKM, we partition $\G^\ell$ similarly,